(FAQ) Unless you have experienced physiotherapy before, you may not know what to expect.

 Are Alastair and Leah recognised by my private health insurance company?

-We are both on the registers of all major insurance companies including BUPA, AXA PPP and Aviva.
+We are no longer registered with Bupa as they have chosen not to use small clinics.
+We are both on the registers of all the other major insurance companies including AXA PPP and Aviva.
 Please ensure that you have authorisation from them prior to your first session.

 How may I pay?

 We accept all major credit and debit cards, except American Express.
-We also take cash and cheques.
+Since the Covid pandemic, we are avoiding using cash and cheques, preferring contactless payment.
 We ask that payment is made on the day of treatment and a full receipt will be given.

 Do I need an X-ray?